 - Video Game Cruelty Potential: You can play the game with the intention to scare people to suicide, or to just run them out of your house peacefully.

-Haunt the House contains examples of:
+Haunt the House, and the Mansion House mode in Terrortown, contain examples of:

 - The Cameo: The Groke and Stinky both make cameos in the game.